-The entire purpose of a balance transfer is to take advantage of that promotional 0% interest period.
-If you can’t pay down most or all of the transferred balance within that time, you’ll find yourself paying credit card rates.
-And with effective interest rates on credit cards in Singapore standing at about 25% p.a., saving on interest rates makes a huge difference.
+The entire purpose of a balance transfer is to take advantage of the 0% interest to pay down most or all of the transferred balance within that time.
+With prevailing interest rates on credit cards in Singapore standing at about 28% p.a., that makes a huge difference.
 This is about double or triple the rate on a typical personal loan!

 Read more about how Singaporeans can save over $500 million a year on credit card interest.

 Therefore, if you know you can pay off most or all your transferred balance within 6 to 12 months, then a balance transfer is the best choice for you.
 But if you know you can’t, then it may be wiser to choose a personal loan.

 2. How much funds do I need / How much debt do I have?

 If you need a larger amount of funds or want to consolidate a bigger amount of debt, a personal loan may be the better option.
 A personal loan offers a longer loan tenure, so you can space out your monthly repayments over a longer time.
 The larger the debt amount, the harder it is to pay it off within the promotional period of a balance transfer.
 The last thing you want to do is to have a larger sum of borrowed money incurring credit card interest rates.

 Will either of these products affect my credit score?